leaclaire/flaskIP1-Password-Locker/README.md

 ## Descriptions

-Password locker is a terminal run python application that allows users manage the data of their accounts such as usernames and passwords.
+Password locker is a terminal run python application that allows users to manage their accounts such as usernames and passwords.